givemepower8/Phaser3Practices/docs/COC.md

 Archers and wizards are for the CC troop and clean up outside buildings.

 2 golems should keep away from each other to minimize the splash damage.
-3 wall breakers to tear down the first layer of base so to let the golems get closer to the core.
+3 wall breakers to tear down the first layer of base so to let the golems get closer to the core and absorb more damage for the hog riders.

-For maxed out TH8 opponent or low level TH 9 opponent, GoHo with level 4 hogs is more effective.
+For maxed out TH8 opponent or low level TH 9 opponent, upgrade hog rider to level 4.

 Pick the side where most splash damage dealing building located because splash damage dealing buildings are very annoying in late battle.

+The king and queen are deadly enemies for hog riders and hog riders won't attack them if they are in the middle of attacking one building.
+If the hog riders are attacking the town hall or high HP building, the king nearby will destroy most of them.

+Don't spam in all the hog riders.
+Spring traps, bombs, giant bombs destroy swarmed hog rider very quickly.

 ##### TH8 GoVaHo